Yuliya Solntseva: Biography

 After moving to St. Petersburg, where her grandfather was transferred, she studied at the gymnasium.
 Here she became interested in theater, played in an amateur studio.

-She studied at the Faculty of History and Philology of Moscow University, but left her studies and entered acting courses at the State Institute of Musical Drama (now GITIS)..
+She studied at the Faculty of History and Philology of Moscow University, but left her studies and entered acting courses at the State Institute of Musical Drama (now GITIS).

 After graduating from the institute in 1922, she received an invitation to the Moscow Kamerny Theatre under the direction of Alexander Tairov, where her career began, but soon left the theater to work in cinema.
 In 1924, she played the title roles in two films: she played Aelita the Queen of Mars in the film of the same name by Yakov Protazanov and Zina Vesenina in the comedy The Cigarette Girl from Mosselprom by Yuri Zhelyabuzhsky.
 “In Yakov Protazanov’s Aelita, Solntsev’s debutante from the troupe of the Tairov Kamerny Theater smashed the futuristic geometry of Mars with uneven breathing towards a stray engineer from Earth”.

-Since 1929, she worked as an assistant director at the studios of All-Ukrainian Photo Cinema Administration, the Moscow film factory Soyuzkino (later Mosfilm) and the Kyiv film factory (later the Kyiv film studio).
+Since 1929, she worked as an assistant director at the studios of All-Ukrainian Photo Cinema Administration, the Moscow film factory Soyuzkino (later Mosfilm) and the Kiev film factory (later the Kiev film studio).
 Since 1939, she staged films as a director: at first, together with her husband Alexander Dovzhenko, after his death, on her own.
 Some of the films were based on unrealized screenplays of her husband.

 In July 1941, the spouses were evacuated to Ufa, then to Ashgabat, where all the largest film studios, united in the Central Newsreel Studio, were brought.
 Solntseva acted as one of the directors of a documentary trilogy about the battle on the southern fronts.
 Since 1946 she worked at Mosfilm.